Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Analysis

 \subsection{Few-shot Transfer}

-\citet{lauscher-etal-2020-zero} show that fine-tuning with a few target-language instances greatly increases the performance of an MMT compared to zero-shot transfer.
-Therefore, in addition to zero-shot transfer, we also evaluate Hyper-X for few-shot transfer.
-To this end, we further fine-tune Hyper-X (and the corresponding baselines) by using a few available samples for each new language on existing tasks, separately for each task-language pair.
-Secondly, we fine-tune Hyper-X in a similar manner with a few samples for a `new' dataset: MasakhaNER Yoruba \citep{adelani-etal-2021-masakhaner}.
+Fine-tuning an MMT with a few target instances has been shown to increase zero-shot performances \citep{lauscher-etal-2020-zero}.
+Therefore, we evaluate Hyper-X for few-shot transfer on 5 languages---3 of which are high-resource and covered by mBERT and 2 are low-resource and unseen.
+To this end, we further fine-tune Hyper-X and the corresponding baselines that are trained initially in the English multi-task by using 5, 10, 20, and 50 training instances for each language separately on NER and POS-tagging (see details in Appendix \S \ref{sec:few-shot-exp}).

-We employ models that were first fine-tuned in the English multi-task setup.
-We additionally consider Hyper-X trained in the mixed-language setup.
-In the new language setting, we further fine-tune the models by using 5, 10, 20 and 50 training instances for each language separately on existing tasks.
-We randomly sample instances regardless of the labels, as the initial models are already trained for these tasks on English data.

-For MasakhaNER Yoruba, since the label set is different, we sampled training instances w.r.t.
-2, 4, 8 `shots' for each label, corresponding to 10, 20 and 40 training instances and train a new softmax layer.
-We re-use the NER adapter for MAD-X and the NER embedding for Hyper-X.

-Figure~\ref{fig:few-shot} presents the average results comparing mBERT and MAD-X. Hyper-X consistently achieves the best or competitive performance on all of the experiments, except `unseen' languages for the one on POS tagging.
-Overall, these results show the effectiveness of our approach beyond the standard zero-shot transfer.

-\paragraph{New Languages} Similar to zero-shot results, on seen languages, Hyper-X constantly provides better adaptation than both baselines, by reaching 72.4 (F1) and 84.1 (Acc.) average scores with additional 50 samples for both NER and POS.
-On unseen languages, MAD-X gives the best result for POS on average.
+Figure~\ref{fig:few-shot} presents the average results comparing mBERT to MAD-X. Similar to the zero-shot results, on seen languages, Hyper-X constantly provides better adaptation than both baselines for NER and POS.
+On unseen languages, MAD-X gives the best result on average.
 This is because MAD-X starts with better initial representations for Maltese and Uyghur.
 When more samples are provided Hyper-X reduces the initial gap.
-For NER, on unseen languages, Hyper-X and MAD-X perform competitively.
-Finally, a Hyper-X model (red lines) that is initially trained in the mixed-language MT setting provides better initialization and increased performance in all categories.
-Overall, this result shows that Hyper-X mostly retains its strong performance from zero-shot to few-shot transfer.

-\paragraph{New Dataset} As shown in Figure~\ref{fig:few-shot}, Hyper-X achieves the best performance by slightly outperforming MAD-X. Similar to previous experiments, fine-tuning a Hyper-X model that is trained on a mixture of languages and tasks (red line), produces better results, which shows the effectiveness of our model when adapting to a new dataset from a new language.
+Overall, Hyper-X consistently achieves the best or competitive performance on the majority of the experiments, except `unseen' languages for POS tagging, showing the effectiveness of our approach beyond the standard zero-shot transfer.
+Taken together with the parameter and training efficiency, these results show that Hyper-X can be easily extended to new languages without incurring large computing costs.